microsoft/FastTrack/README.md

 This section lists the projects currently published as part of the Microsoft FastTrack OSS initiative.
 Please see the individual readme files for details and usage.

+### Scripts

+We have a collection of [scripts](scripts) to help with various migration related tasks.
+Each script folder has a readme describing what the script does and how to use it.
+If you have scripts you would like to add please submit a Pull Request.

 ### Tools

 |Project|Description